Grow Your Wealth

 Asset Allocation

 At Fisher Investments, we believe that asset allocation—the mix of stocks, bonds, cash and other securities in your portfolio—is the greatest determinant of your portfolio’s returns.
-Your asset allocation should reflect your long-term wealth-building goals as well as your current outlook on markets.
-Learn more about how the importance of asset allocation.
+Your asset allocation should reflect your wealth-building goals as well as your current outlook on markets.
+Learn more about the importance of asset allocation.

 Person studying a chart on a computer